Zombies Ate My Neighbors: Reception

 Although not an immediate success, Zombies Ate My Neighbors became a cult classic years after its release.
 Upon its release, it got above average praise, earning an 84.5% on Gamerankings.com.
-Reviewers of the game often cited its humor, two-player mode, graphics, and music as some of its best aspects.
+Reviewers of the game often cited its humor, two-player mode, graphics and music as some of its best aspects.

-Mike Seiblier of Sega-16.com said the variety of weapons shows off the game's "tongue in cheek nature by giving you weapons and items like silverware, dishes, soda can grenades, a weed whacker, keys, bazookas as well as health packs".
-The Armchair Empire similarly praised the variety and strategy that the weapon system incorporated.
-They also made note of the "little details that make it so cool to play", saying "If you come across a door, which you don't have the key for, you can blow it open with the bazooka."
+Mike Seiblier of Sega-16 said the variety of weapons shows off the game's "tongue in cheek nature by giving you weapons and items like silverware, dishes, soda can grenades, a weed whacker, keys, bazookas as well as health packs".
 Critics agreed the co-op mode is "highly recommended".

-The game's "colorful and detailed" graphics have been praised as well as its soundtrack which Seibler called an "homage to the spooky, over the top music found in old, scary flicks".
+The game's "colorful and detailed" graphics have been praised as well as its soundtrack, which Seibler called an "homage to the spooky, over the top music found in old, scary flicks".
 He went on to mention the sound effects are equally impressive.
 Corbie Dillard of Nintendolife.com said the graphics do not "exactly set new 16-bit standards, but they still manage to look sharp and the creative use of the darker color scheme used throughout the game really makes the creepy visuals come to life onscreen".
 He ended his review by affectionately calling the game a "second-rate horror movie" version of Contra.
-Power Unlimited praised the game calling it a "Fantastically wacky game", praised the 2 player mode and found the SNES version has better graphics than the Mega Drive counterpart.
-They also reviewed the Mega Drive version and found the game to be almost as good as the SNES version except for the controls being more difficult and graphics not as good.
+Power Unlimited praised the game calling it a "Fantastically wacky game", praised the two-player mode and found the SNES version has better graphics than the Mega Drive counterpart.
+They also reviewed the Mega Drive version and found the game to be almost as good as the SNES version, except for the controls being more difficult and graphics not as good.

 Upon the game's release for the Wii Virtual Console, Zombies Ate My Neighbors received immense praise and earned an Editor's Choice Award from IGN.
 The game has been regarded as one of "the most requested additions to the VC system even before the Wii launch".

 Accolades

-Mega magazine ranked the game 42nd in their "Top 50 Mega Drive Games" in 1994.
-IGN ranks it the #48 best Super Nintendo game.
+Mega ranked the game 42nd in their "Top 50 Mega Drive Games" in 1994.
+IGN ranks it the 48th best Super Nintendo game.
 They called the game "Incredibly fun and funny."
-In 2018, Complex listed the game 48th on its "The Best Super Nintendo Games of All Time.”
+In 2018, Complex listed the game 48th on its "The Best Super Nintendo Games of All Time" list.
 They felt the game was amazing and the only criticism they had was the levels got a little repetitive.
-In 2017, Gamesradar rated the game 21st on their "Best Sega Genesis/Mega Drive games of all time" In 1995, Total! ranked the game 43rd in their Top 100 SNES Games.
-In 1996, GamesMaster listed the Mega Drive version 9th in their "The GamesMaster Mega Drive Top 10."
+In 2017, GamesRadar rated the game 21st on their "Best Sega Genesis/Mega Drive Games of All Time" In 1995, Total! ranked the game 43rd in their Top 100 SNES Games.
+In 1996, GamesMaster listed the Mega Drive version ninth in their "The GamesMaster Mega Drive Top 10."